 Assigning a special ribbon or badge through gamification to those that attended is also a great way to capitalize on the feeling of being left out to encourage members to go next year.

-Your online community is a way for you to rely on the ideas of your members, and it’s a vital resource as you plan your annual event.
-Try these techniques on for size, and you may find that members are more likely to register, enjoy your event, and keep talking about it for weeks afterward.
+Your online community is a way for you to rely on the ideas of your members, and it’s a vital resource as you plan your virtual or in-person events.
+Try these techniques on for size, and you may find that your users are more likely to register, enjoy your event, and keep talking about it for weeks afterward.

 Content Marketing Manager, Allison+Partners